Man City face Kompany's Burnley in FA Cup last eight

 City legend Kompany, who played for the club from 2008 to 2019, has guided the Clarets to the top of the Championship in his first season in charge.

-League Two Grimsby - the lowest-ranked side left in the FA Cup - will travel to Brighton and Manchester United host Fulham in an all Premier League tie.
+League Two Grimsby - the lowest-ranked side left in the cup - go to Brighton & Hove Albion and Manchester United host Fulham in an all-Premier League tie.

 Sheffield United play Championship rivals Blackburn in the final match-up.